 The Joint Emergency Transport Service (JETS) delivers all aspects of fleet services for Fire and Police vehicles in Staffordshire.
 JETS established in April 2016 is located at the Staffordshire Fire Workshop at Trentham Lakes.
 Some overhead costs are shared at a 51/49 split Police/Fire respectively.
 Other costs are direct to each Service.
 All the stock is held separately with identifiable stock control.
-The cost to Staffordshire Fire for the transport service in 2020/21 was £1,453,000 (2019/20 £1,474,000) in line with budget.
-On the 1st December 2020 the staff transferred over to Staffordshire Police under a TUPE agreement to form part of the shared service arrangements.
+The cost to Staffordshire Fire for the transport service in 2021/22 was £1,443,000 (2020/21 £1,453,000) in line with budget.